 After allowing the section to dry, I sanded it and began to count the rings out from the center.
 There were 100 rings, 150 rings, then 200 rings and I was barely half way to the bark!
 Then 250 rings, 300 rings and still more decades to count.
 When I reached the bark I had counted 347 rings!
 Each ring usually represents a year’s growth.
 To confirm and verify the actual age of this tree I will need to apply the methods of dendrochronology (tree ring analysis) that I use in my research studies.

 I also obtained several pieces of partially decomposed wood from the base of the tree in which I can identify growth rings.
 By matching up the pattern of wide and narrow growth rings, I hope to determine more closely the actual age of this tree.
 There is no doubt in my mind this tree is older than 347 years.
-It may well have germinated in the original forest long before settlers cleared the land for the campus, very likely in the early to mid-1600s!
+It may well have germinated in the forest in the early to mid-1600s!

 If only this tree could talk.
 It survived the clearing of the land for our campus, witnessed the construction of College Hall and Saint’s Rest.
 It survived the fire which destroyed Saints Rest and paid witness to every Spartan ever on campus.
 This tree is a true Spartan Sentinel.
 In fact, this tree was not killed by the storm.
 A small section of the tree with a branch remains intact and will be protected as it continues to grow next to the 1900 water trough.
 There is little doubt in my mind that we have other sentinels watching over our campus, 300- to 400-year-old trees still growing on our campus today.
 This is one of the reasons why I am passionate about trees.